Amplification at Equilibrium: Structural and Thermodynamic Limitations, and Implementation: Structural Limitations: Dimerization Networks Cannot Amplify

 \subsection{Sensitivity Analysis}

-We examine the system's response to a perturbation in the total concentration of the input species $X_1$.
-Specifically, we aim to derive an equation for the \emph{relative sensitivity} of each species, defined as its change in concentration with respect to the perturbation, normalized by its initial concentration.
-Let the total concentration be $C_i = C_i^{\text{init}} + \sigma \delta_{1i}$, where $\sigma$ represents the added signal concentration and $\delta_{1i}$ is the Kronecker delta.
+We examine the system's equilibrium response to adding total concentration $\sigma$ of the input monomer $X_1$.
+Specifically, we aim to derive an equation for the relative sensitivity of each monomer species, defined as the derivative of its equilibrium concentration with respect to the added input amount, normalized by its concentration.
+Formally, we say the \emph{sensitivity} of species $X_i$ is $x_i' = \frac{d x_i}{d \sigma}$, and its \emph{relative sensitivity} is $\frac{x_i'}{x_i}$.